mx57/FluxRoute_AI/README.en.md

 This project is distributed under the **GNU General Public License v3.0**.

 See the [LICENSE](LICENSE) file for details.

+For fork developers: see the [Derivative Projects Attribution](#📜Derivative-Projects-Attribution) section.

 FluxRoute Desktop is a **GUI wrapper** for the `Flowseal/zapret-discord-youtube` project.
 All rights to `zapret`, `winws.exe`, and related scripts belong to their respective authors.